Want to understand Agile software development and the tools you need to implement it?

 - What are the different Agile software development methodologies?

-- What are the benefits of Agile software development?
+- What are the benefits of Agile working?

-Agile software development is a modern project management method that breaks a large project into smaller deliverables and receives customer feedback at each stage.
-This helps customers actually experience the product at different stages and share their impressions and inputs.
+Agile software development is a modern project management method that breaks a large project into smaller chunks to receive customer feedback at each stage.
+This helps customers experience the product at different stages and share their impressions and inputs.
 The result is a final product that customers truly love!

 This method is aimed at: